subediupadesh/pyMPEALab/README.md

 ## For Web App (online use):
 Link to the webapp site: https://pympealab.streamlit.app/

-To use the webapp, follow the procedure from Step 2 listed belwo
+To use the webapp, follow the procedure from Step 2 listed below

 ## Procedure for using "pyMPEALab" GUI Application: